 - Ongoing work group created by the SEMTAC in 2007 to improve safety practices within the Colorado EMS community.

-- Responsible for program planning of the Colorado EMS Safety Summit and monitors national EMS safety initiatives on behalf of the State of Colorado.
+- Responsible for program planning of the Colorado EMS Safety Summit and monitoring national EMS safety initiatives on behalf of the State of Colorado.

 - Ensures the bylaws support the State Emergency Medical and Trauma Services Advisory Council's (SEMTAC) mission.